Changing Visitation or "Parenting Time"

 File an original and one copy of each form with the Clerk of the Court where your original case was heard.
 You will call the court on the date you have put in the Notice to Set to get a date for a hearing.
 You or the court must then mail a copy of the Notice of Hearing to the other parent.
 Find out from the clerk of the court whether s/he will mail the Notice of Hearing, or whether you are supposed to mail it.

-Sometimes the district court in your county will have a Pro Se office (pro se means that you are trying to represent yourself), a family court facilitator, or a clerk of the court who might be able to assist you in filling out forms and filing your case with the court.
-Check to see if this help is available by going to Family and Children, Custody/Parenting Time, select your area, then "What About the Courts" on this website, clicking on the district court for your county and calling the number provided for that court.
-The Colorado Judicial Branch (state court website) also has instructions for filling out and filing many of the forms.
+Sometimes the district court in your county will have a Pro Se office (pro se means that you are trying to represent yourself), a family court facilitator, a Self Represented Litigant Coordinator, or a clerk of the court who might be able to assist you in filling out forms and filing your case with the court.
+Check to see if this help is available by going to Family and Children, Custody/Parenting Time, select your area, then tgo to "What About the Courts" - click here - on this website, click on the district court for your county and call the number provided for that court.
+The Colorado Judicial Branch (state court website - click here) also has instructions for filling out and filing many of the forms.
 Also, the Colorado Bar Association website has information about Self Help Centers at the courts (click here and scroll down to Self Help Centers).

 The court can only restrict the other parent's parenting time if it finds that the current parenting time endangers the child's physical health or significantly impairs the child's emotional development.
 Therefore you must be prepared with evidence to prove to the court that the current parenting time is physically or emotionally dangerous to the child.